EdoLabWorks/Node-WebControl/README.md

 Make sure all dependencies (express, body-parser and socket.io) are installed before running the application.

-To install all dependencies, use the following command in CLI (command line interface).
+To install all dependencies, use the following command in CLI (command line interface) from the app root folder.
 ~~~bash
 $ npm install express body-parser socket.io --save
 ~~~~

-To start the application, use the following command in CLI.
+To start the application, use the following command from the app root folder.
 ~~~bash
 $ node app
 ~~~~